 Deon Govender focuses his practice on project development and corporate and project finance transactions across Africa, with a particular emphasis on southern Africa.
 His experience ranges from advising on the development and financing of renewable energy and thermal power projects to various other infrastructure assets in the transport and telecommunications sectors.
-Deon's experience additionally includes advising on financing independent power producer projects under the South African government's Renewable Energy Independent Power Producer Procurement Programme.
+Deon's experience additionally includes advising on financing independent power producer projects under the South African government's renewable energy independent power power producer procurement programme.